nih-cfde/training-rstudio-binder/GTEx/README.md

 Open the `GETx.Rproj` file to set the working directory to `~/GTEx`.

+The subject and sample information were downlowded from the GTEx portal and modified using the script `./scripts/GTExPortal.Rmd`.

 The RNA-seq counts were imported into R using recount3 and processed using the script `./scripts/recount3.Rmd`.

 The files containing the results of a differential gene expression analysis were obtained from the SigCom LINCS site at https://maayanlab.cloud/sigcom-lincs/#/Download.
 After downloading data, only gene expression results from brain, breast, and heart were kept for teaching purposes.